Skip to main content

 Online Teaching Toolkits > Making screencasts > How do I choose software for recording my screencast?

-The majority of screencasts can be recorded using one of the readily available tools provided on your desktop computer or other university device.
+The majority of screencasts can be recorded using one of the readily available tools provided on your university device.
 However, there are a variety of options which may better suit a particular recording scenario.
 This page aims to assess the capabilities of each tool for the three most common types of recording: talking head or camera-only, narrated slides, and narrated screen recording.

 Talking Head or Camera Only